seznam/ima/docs/tutorial/adding-some-state.md

 ---
-title: "Tutorial - 3.
-Adding some state"
+title: Adding Some State
-layout: "tutorial"
+description: Tutorial > Adding Some State
 ---

 In [previous section](/tutorial/static-view) of the tutorial, we prepared basic markup and custom styling